nmur/crt-mods/NEC N-3453 RGB Mux Mod/README.md

-# DISCLAIMER
+> [!WARNING]

-I am not an electrical engineer.
+> I am not an electrical engineer.
 I developed this mod using internet resources and examples, as well as trial and error.
 I am not responsible for any damage to your CRT or consoles, nor any injuries sustained.

 # NEC N-3453 RGB MUX Mod